aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldseq/resetheadinglevel/_index.md

 title: FieldSeq.ResetHeadingLevel
 linktitle: ResetHeadingLevel
 second_title: Aspose.Words for .NET API Reference
-description: FieldSeq property.
+description: FieldSeq ResetHeadingLevel property.
 Gets or sets an integer number representing a heading level to reset the sequence number to.
 Returns 1 if the number is absent in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.fields/fieldseq/resetheadinglevel/